 During the period, the Company revised the presentation of warrants exercised prior to April 1, 2018.
 International Financial Reporting Standards ("IFRS") 2, Share-based Payments does not preclude an entity from recognizing a transfer from one component of equity to another.
 The result of the revised allocation of previously exercised warrants is a decrease in share capital of \$2,586,642 and a corresponding increase to the common share purchase warrant reserve.
-As a result of this revision, there is no net impact to equity, no impact to the Consolidated Statement of Loss, and no impact to the cash flows of the Company.
+As a result of this revision, there is no net impact to equity, no impact to the interim consolidated statements of loss and comprehensive loss, and no impact to the cash flows of the Company.